 Our Specialist Nursing Service aims to provide specialist home nursing for specific conditions such as Cancer, Diabetes, Parkinson’s, MS, MND, tissue viability or Chronic Heart Failure.

-Options helps people to live independently in their own homes, whether they choose to live by themselves or with others.
+Options help people to live independently in their own homes, whether they choose to live by themselves or with others.
 We help people get their own tenancies with either private landlords, housing associations, council or through joint ownership schemes.
 (External website)

 The Supported Lodgings Scheme is for 16-18 year olds who are homeless or leaving care.
 It works best for young people who want to develop their independence, while benefiting from a stable family home.
 (External website)